 - muscle or joint pains

 There is currently no reliable scientific evidence showing whether these symptoms are better or worse in people with SCLC.
-However, side effects do not always occur and are more likely after a second vaccine dose.
+However, side effects do not always occur and are

 People who are experiencing side effects from the COVID-19 vaccine can take steps to alleviate some of their symptoms.
 For example, people can try taking pain-relieving medications to help with headaches and body aches.
 However, they should talk with their doctor to make sure pain relievers are safe to take with SCLC medication.